o3de/o3de/README.md

 1. This will compile after some time and binaries will be available in the build path you've specified

 ### Setting up new projects
-1. Setup new projects using this command
+1. Setup new projects using the `o3de create-project` command.
     ```
     <Repo path>\scripts\o3de.bat create-project --project-path <your new project path>
     ```